redgeoff/js-seed/TESTING.md

 ## Automated browser tests

-phantomjs:
+Headless testing in Chrome:

+Note: you must have Chrome installed

-    $ npm run browser-test-phantomjs
+    $ npm run browser-test

 You can also filter the tests, e.g.

-    $ npm run browser-test-phantomjs -- -g 'some reg-ex'
+    $ npm run browser-test -- -g 'some reg-ex'

-Chrome:

-Note: you must have Chrome installed

-    $ npm run browser-test-phantomjs -- -b selenium:chrome

 Firefox: